← Sample Reports

 Gaps in disclosure — reflected as uncertainties

-• Post-transaction intent was not specified.
-Whether the seller is willing to stay 12–24 months for transition materially affects deal structure, pricing, and buyer universe.
+• Post-transaction intent not specified.
+Whether the founder is willing to stay 6, 12, or 24 months post-close materially affects deal structure, buyer appetite, and achievable terms.

 09

-01 Install a general manager or operations manager — immediately
+01 Install a general manager or promote an operations lead

 Timeline: 60–90 days with dedicated effort